wavemaker/docs/learn/app-development/services/api-designer/reimport-rest-apis-swagger.md

 ---
 ---

-WaveMaker facilitates rapid iteration and prototyping, empowering you to seamlessly re-import REST APIs and assess their impact.
-This capability streamlines the integration of changes and updates into your projects, ensuring agility in response to evolving requirements.
+WaveMaker is here with a quick way of making and testing new versions of your projects.
+This helps in the easy re-import of REST APIs and see how they affect your project, making it a simple process to update your project with the latest changes and keep up with the evolving requirements.

-### Not just reimports
+## Impact Analysis

-The 'API re-import and Impact analysis' feature is designed to assist developers in identifying potential issues that could affect their projects when re-importing an API service.
-By leveraging this feature, you can proactively identify and resolve potential problems before they lead to application disruptions.
+The 'API re-import and Impact analysis' feature is to assist developers in identifying potential issues that could affect their projects when re-importing an API service.
+By using this feature, you can proactively identify and resolve potential problems before they lead to application disruptions.
 This ensures smoother development processes and enhances the overall stability of your applications.

-### Re-Importing Swagger/OAS
+## Re-Importing Swagger/OAS

-Go to **APIs** section, and click on **Re-Imported** at the screen's top right to re-import the selected API service.
+1. Go to the **APIs** section, and click **Re-import API** at the screen's top right to re-import the selected API service.

 ![import swagger](/learn/assets/reimport-swagger.PNG)

-Import the updated Swagger from either a URL or file.
+2. Import the updated Swagger using either the URL option or the File option.

 - **File**: Supports `.json`,`.yaml`
 - **URL**: The service URL that hosts the REST service.

 ![import swagger with url or file](/learn/assets/upload-updated-file-url-swagger.PNG)

-## Count of both changed swagger endpoints and application breakages
+### Number of Changed Swagger Endpoints and Application Breakages

-Upon uploading the Swagger, the system will display the count of changes in Swagger endpoints and any application breakages because of these changed endpoints.
+1. Upon uploading the Swagger, the system will display the count of changes in Swagger Endpoints and any Application Breakages that were caused because of these changed endpoints.

 ![reimport swagger url](/learn/assets/reimport-swagger-url.PNG)

-After verifying the details in the **Re-Import API** dialog, click **Next**.
+2. After verifying the details in the **Re-Import API** dialog, click **Next**.

-## Confirm Re-import
+### Confirming Re-import

-Once you confirm re-import, you will see application breakage issues within the **API Issues** tray.
+1. Once you confirm re-import, you will see application breakage issues within the **API Issues** tray.

 ![reimport swagger url](/learn/assets/confirm-reimport.PNG)
 ![reimport swagger url](/learn/assets/API-reimport-tray.PNG)

-### Opening API issues for a specific page and specific variable:
+## Opening API Issues for Specific Page and Specific Variable

-To look at the issues around API, find the Issues framework in the project's More options menu.
+1. To look at the issues around API, find the issues framework in the project's More options menu.

 :::note
 After reimporting the swagger will directly redirect to the inspection framework of selected API swagger.
 :::

-To start the inspection framework, access the More options menu and navigate to the **API Issues** tab to view all issues related to the reimported API.
+2. To start the inspection framework, access the More options menu and navigate to the **API Issues** tab to view all issues related to the reimported API.

 ![reimport swagger url](/learn/assets/API-reimport-tray.PNG)

-## Select API Service
+### Select API Service

-Upon selecting the API, the issue location dropdown will be filtered to display affected page names.
+1. Upon selecting the API, the issue location dropdown will be filtered to display affected page names.

 ![reimport swagger url](/learn/assets/APIselection-reimport-tray.PNG)

-## Select Page
+### Select Page

-Choose the page name from the issue location dropdown list to view issues specific to that page.
+1. Choose the page name from the issue location dropdown list to view issues specific to that page.

 ![reimport swagger url](/learn/assets/Pageselection-reimport-tray.PNG)